jorshali/ai-for-developers/getting_started/part3/README.md

 # The Deveoper's Guide to AI

-## Create a Vector Search with custom data
+## Getting Started - Part 3: Create a RAG solution

 Most LLM-powered applications use RAG in some way.